leyserkids/cordova-plugin-audio-recorder-api/README.md

 - You can change the quality of output file by the bitrate arguments of the record method in kbps, DEFAULT_BIT_RATE_KBPS is 32.
 - You can check the permission of accessing microphone by checkPermission
-- You can retrieve the duration of an audio file by getDuration
+- You can retrieve the duration of an audio file by getDuration in ms

 Introduction:
 --------------